scionproto/scion/doc/BeaconService.md

 The BS then verifies the PCB and passes it to the beacon store.

-#### Revocation handler
+#### Revocation Handler

-*(uses: BeaconStore.InsertRevocation).*
+*(uses: `BeaconStore.InsertRevocation`).*

-Under some circumstances, the border router extracts revocations from SCMP errors and pushes them to the beacon server.
-Store verified revocations in the beacon store, which adds the revocation to the shared beaconDB.
+Under some circumstances, the BR extracts revocations from SCMP errors and pushes them to the BS.
+The BS stores verified revocations in the beacon store, which adds the revocation to the shared BeaconDB.

-### Interface state keeping handlers
+### Interface-State-Keeping Handlers

 #### IFStateInfoRequest Handler

-*(uses: Interfaces.All).*
+*(uses: `Interfaces.All`).*

 The reply contains the state of the interfaces from the in-memory interface state seen by the BS.
-Currently BRs send those requests periodically to cover lost IFStateInfo pushes by the BS.
+Currently, BRs send those requests periodically to cover lost IFStateInfo pushes by the BS.
 Once we have acks for infra messages, we can change the model to BRs only requesting the information at the start-up.
-Since, in regular operation, the state is then reliably pushed with IfStateInfo messages by the BS.
+This is possible as, in regular operation, the state is then reliably pushed with IfStateInfo messages by the BS.

 #### IfId Keepalive Handler

-*(uses: Interface.Activate, Interfaces.All, BeaconStore.DeleteRevocation).*
+*(uses: `Interface.Activate`, `Interfaces.All`, `BeaconStore.DeleteRevocation`).*

 Update the interface state of the given IfId.
-If it changes, send IfStateInfo to all BRs, remove associated revocations from the BeaconDB (if any) and immediately beacon on that interface (in a core AS this also includes sending an origination beacon).
+If it changes, send IfStateInfo to all BRs, remove associated revocations from the BeaconDB (if any), and immediately beacon on that interface (in a core AS this also includes sending an origination beacon).
 The associated revocations include both the local and the remote interface.